Chinese Buddhism: Modernity

 During the Qing dynasty (1644–1911), the imperial court shifted its support to the Gelug school of Tibetan Buddhism.
 Chinese Buddhism suffered during the various imperial and internal conflicts of the Qing dynasty, especially the Taiping Rebellion (December 1850 – August 1864), which saw many temples destroyed and scriptures burned by rebels.
 This era also saw the arrival of Christian missionaries to China, a right which had been granted to the Western powers after the Opium Wars.
+In the late imperial period, the beliefs and practices of Buddhism were prevalent among the laypeople, but laypeople had a generally loose relationship with Buddhist institutions, visiting temples only on Buddhist holidays and seeking ritual services as needs arose.

 During the Republican period (1912–1949), there were efforts to reform and modernize Chinese Buddhism in response to the challenges of modernity.
 The most notable of these reformers were the Humanistic Buddhists, such as Taixu and Yin Shun.
 Humanistic Buddhism sought to move away from ritualistic and otherworldly obsessions to embrace more worldly pursuits such as education and charitable work.
 There was also a revival of Chan by Hsu Yun and Sheng Yen as well as a revival of Tiantai by Dixian and Tanxu.
+Buddhist organizations in the Republic of China period developed congregational features.